Pelé: Early years

-Pelé was born Edson Arantes do Nascimento on 23 October 1940 in Três Corações, Minas Gerais, the son of Fluminense footballer Dondinho (born João Ramos do Nascimento) and Celeste Arantes.
+Pelé was born Edson Arantes do Nascimento on 23 October 1940 in Três Corações, Minas Gerais, the son of Fluminense footballer Dondinho (born João Ramos do Nascimento) and Celeste Arantes (1922–2024).
 He was the elder of two siblings, with brother Zoca also playing for Santos, albeit not as successfully.
 He was named after the American inventor Thomas Edison.
 His parents decided to remove the "i" and call him "Edson", but there was a typo on his birth certificate, leading many documents to show his name as "Edison", not "Edson", as he was called.
 He was originally nicknamed "Dico" by his family.
-He received the nickname "Pelé" during his school days, when, it is claimed, he was given it because of his pronunciation of the name of his favourite player, local Vasco da Gama goalkeeper Bilé, which he misspoke, but the more he complained the more it stuck.
-In his autobiography released in 2006, Pelé stated he had no idea what the name means, nor did his old friends.
-Apart from the assertion that the name is derived from that of "Bilé", the word has no meaning in Portuguese.
+He received the nickname "Pelé" during his school days, it is claimed, after mispronouncing the name of his favourite player, Vasco da Gama goalkeeper Bilé.
+In his autobiography released in 2006, Pelé stated he had no idea what the name means, nor did his old friends, and the word has no meaning in Portuguese.
+He would later learn it means "miracle" (פֶּלֶא) in Hebrew.

 Pelé grew up in poverty in Bauru in the state of São Paulo.
 He earned extra money by working in tea shops as a servant.
 Taught to play by his father, he could not afford a proper football and usually played with either a sock stuffed with newspaper and tied with string or a grapefruit.
 He played for several amateur teams in his youth, including Sete de Setembro, Canto do Rio, São Paulinho, and Ameriquinha.
 Pelé led Bauru Atlético Clube juniors (coached by Waldemar de Brito) to two São Paulo state youth championships.
 In his mid-teens, he played for an indoor football team called Radium.
 Indoor football had just become popular in Bauru when Pelé began playing it.
 He was part of the first futsal (indoor football) competition in the region.
 Pelé and his team won the first championship and several others.

 According to Pelé, futsal (indoor football) presented difficult challenges: he said it was a lot quicker than football on the grass, and that players were required to think faster because everyone is close to each other in the pitch.
 Pelé credits futsal for helping him think better on the spot.
 In addition, futsal allowed him to play with adults when he was about 14 years old.
 In one of the tournaments he participated in, he was initially considered too young to play, but eventually went on to end up top scorer with 14 or 15 goals.
 "That gave me a lot of confidence", Pelé said, "I knew then not to be afraid of whatever might come".